philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 Again, the problem is that Sass must account for every possible combination these elements might occur in the HTML.

-A native solution to class inheritance wouldn't have this problem because it wouldn't have to generate CSS selectors.
-It would be up to the browser to determine when the selectors matched.
+A native solution to class inheritance wouldn't have this problem because it wouldn't have to generate CSS selectors at compile time.
+The browser would do the matching at runtime.

 ## The Proposal

-CSS should have it's own way to declare class inheritance.
-It should be simple and declarative, like CSS, and since it's just CSS, it would be natively supported by the browser and therefore accessible to JavaScript APIs.
+CSS should have its own way to define class inheritance.
+It should be simple and declarative, and since it's just CSS, it would be natively supported by the browser and therefore accessible to JavaScript APIs.

 Any native solution should meet a couple of minimum requirements, and I think the above list of `@extend`'s shortcomings is a good place to start.